Featured Capabilities

 NAVFAC Washington awarded Versar a Cooperative Agreement to prepare a design package and secure necessary permits to implement 250 linear feet of voluntary stream restoration and wetland creation at 2 locations on Naval Support Facility Indian Head (NSFIH) located in Charles County, Maryland.

 The stream restoration site was south of the terminus of Nitramine Way in the Agile Chemical Facility.
 The site had a degraded perennial stream channel with areas of unstable stream geometry and eroding banks.
 The stream reach received input from an existing storm drain upstream of the site and flowed to the east to the forested wetland floodplain of Mattawoman Creek.
 There were signs of previous efforts to stabilize the left bank perhaps associated with construction work in the vicinity.
-If left unaddressed, the unstable eroding stream banks would have continued to release sediments to Mattawoman Creek, which was listed by the Environmental Protection Agency as impaired under Section 303(d) of the Clean Water Act for excess nutrients, sediment, and loss of living resources.
+If left unaddressed, the unstable eroding stream banks would have continued to release sediments to Mattawoman Creek, which was listed by the EPA as impaired under Section 303(d) of the Clean Water Act for excess nutrients, sediment, and loss of living resources.
 Restorative measures in this watershed would help reduce these impairments.